checkedc/checkedc-clang/docs/checkedc/Testing.md

 The Checked C version of clang/LLVM should pass the same tests as the baseline version of clang/LLVM (in the baseline branch) and the Checked C specific tests.
-The testing results for the baseline branch are recorded in [testing baselines](Test-Baselines.md)
+The testing results for the baseline branch are recorded in [testing baselines](Test-Baselines.md).
+A developer should confirm that no new unexpected failures occur as a result of a change before committing a change.

 When testing a change, the testing should be sufficient for the type of change.
 For changes to parsing and typechecking, it is usually sufficient to pass the Checked C and clang tests.